Dynamical decoupling for superconducting qubits: a performance survey: Methodologies for extraction of fidelity metrics

 \subsection{Job-to-job fluctuations complicate comparing data from different jobs}

 We conclude our arguments in favor of the ITA approach by bringing up a subtle problem in the usage of cloud-based quantum devices.
 At a high level, users of cloud-based devices often have an implicit assumption that data taken within a fixed calibration cycle all come from roughly the same distribution.
 Hence, taking data for many states, averaging, and then fitting (the AtF approach) is sensible.
 In other words, the average over states is the Haar average computed on the device with the given backend properties.
-However, this is not generally true for all experiments.
-Some relevant quantum memory experiments (such as probing Free fidelities) violate this assumption, and data taken from one job is as if sampled from a different distribution if not appropriately handled.
+However, this is not generally true for all demonstrations.
+Some relevant quantum memory demonstrations (such as probing Free fidelities) violate this assumption, and data taken from one job is as if sampled from a different distribution if not appropriately handled.
 In this sense, we argue against naive averaging of data not taken within the same job.
 Whenever possible, we prefer to only make direct comparisons within a single job unless stability is empirically observed.

-To justify this caution, we carefully test the veracity of standard \emph{a priori} assumptions on a series of identical (procedure-wise) Free experiments on \armonk.
-The Free experiment procedure follows the standard DD protocol we established in \cref{subfig:dd-circuit}.
+To justify this caution, we carefully test the veracity of standard \emph{a priori} assumptions on a series of identical (procedure-wise) Free demonstrations on \armonk.
+The Free demonstration procedure follows the standard DD protocol we established in \cref{subfig:dd-circuit}.
 Namely, we prepare $\ket{+}$, idle for 75$\mu s$ by applying $\approx 1000$ identity gates, unprepare $\ket{+}$, and then measure in the computational basis.
-To run statistical tests on the result of this experiment, we repeat it many times.
-Because IBM quantum computers operate on a queuing system (similar to a high-performance computing scheduler like Slurm), there are actually several different ways to repeat an experiment, and as we will show, which way is chosen makes a difference.
+To run statistical tests on the result of this demonstration, we repeat it many times.
+Because IBM quantum computers operate on a queuing system (similar to a high-performance computing scheduler like Slurm), there are actually several different ways to repeat an demonstration, and as we will show, which way is chosen makes a difference.
 This is the reason for the rather pedantic discussion that follows.